davidepiu14/django-ml-runner/README.md

 - **Airflow**: To fetch, process and save data automatically using Airflow DAGs
 - **Docker**: To containerize Django and Aiflow

-The **Airflow** part is not covered, in the repository you can find only an attempt of a DAG creation.
+The **Airflow** part is not covered, in the repository you can find a DAG first draft.

 At the moment we have a django app that:
 - Fetch tweets data from Twitter API